Oscar Health (NYSE:OSCR) Downgraded by Zacks Investment Research

-Zacks Investment Research downgraded shares of Oscar Health (NYSE:OSCR – Get Rating) from a buy rating to a hold rating in a report issued on Thursday, Zacks.com reports.
+Zacks Investment Research downgraded shares of Oscar Health (NYSE:OSCR – Get Rating) from a buy rating to a hold rating in a report published on Wednesday morning, Zacks.com reports.

 According to Zacks, “Oscar Health Inc. is a digital health-insurance company.
 Oscar Health Inc. is based in New York. “

-Separately, Morgan Stanley reduced their price objective on Oscar Health from $20.00 to $18.00 and set an overweight rating for the company in a report on Monday, March 28th.
-One research analyst has rated the stock with a sell rating, three have assigned a hold rating and three have assigned a buy rating to the stock.
-Based on data from MarketBeat, the company currently has an average rating of Hold and a consensus target price of $10.04.
+A number of other research firms also recently commented on OSCR.
+Morgan Stanley reduced their target price on Oscar Health from $20.00 to $18.00 and set an overweight rating on the stock in a research report on Monday, March 28th.
+Bank of America downgraded Oscar Health from a buy rating to a neutral rating and reduced their target price for the company from $12.00 to $6.00 in a research report on Thursday, May 26th.
+One research analyst has rated the stock with a sell rating, three have assigned a hold rating and three have assigned a buy rating to the company.
+According to data from MarketBeat.com, the company has a consensus rating of Hold and an average target price of $10.00.

-Oscar Health (NYSE:OSCR – Get Rating) last issued its quarterly earnings results on Tuesday, May 10th.
-The company reported ($0.36) EPS for the quarter, beating analysts’ consensus estimates of ($0.40) by $0.04.
+Oscar Health (NYSE:OSCR – Get Rating) last announced its quarterly earnings data on Tuesday, May 10th.
+The company reported ($0.36) EPS for the quarter, topping analysts’ consensus estimates of ($0.40) by $0.04.
 Oscar Health had a negative return on equity of 37.23% and a negative net margin of 22.93%.
-During the same quarter in the prior year, the business earned ($0.98) earnings per share.
-Research analysts predict that Oscar Health will post -2.53 earnings per share for the current year.
+During the same quarter in the prior year, the business earned ($0.98) EPS.
+As a group, analysts expect that Oscar Health will post -2.53 earnings per share for the current year.

-In other news, CFO Richard Scott Blackley sold 19,204 shares of the firm’s stock in a transaction on Tuesday, March 8th.
-The stock was sold at an average price of $7.33, for a total value of $140,765.32.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, EVP Alessandrea C. Quane sold 11,638 shares of the firm’s stock in a transaction on Thursday, March 10th.
-The stock was sold at an average price of $8.30, for a total value of $96,595.40.
+In other Oscar Health news, CFO Richard Scott Blackley sold 19,204 shares of the company’s stock in a transaction that occurred on Tuesday, March 8th.
+The stock was sold at an average price of $7.33, for a total transaction of $140,765.32.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, EVP Alessandrea C. Quane sold 11,638 shares of the company’s stock in a transaction that occurred on Thursday, March 10th.
+The shares were sold at an average price of $8.30, for a total value of $96,595.40.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 40,557 shares of company stock valued at $304,575.

-Several institutional investors have recently bought and sold shares of OSCR.
-Royal Bank of Canada boosted its holdings in shares of Oscar Health by 3,837.2% in the second quarter.
-Royal Bank of Canada now owns 5,709 shares of the company’s stock worth $123,000 after acquiring an additional 5,564 shares during the period.
-Bank of America Corp DE boosted its stake in Oscar Health by 32.3% during the second quarter.
-Bank of America Corp DE now owns 21,762 shares of the company’s stock valued at $467,000 after buying an additional 5,310 shares during the period.
-Morgan Stanley boosted its stake in Oscar Health by 67.8% during the second quarter.
-Morgan Stanley now owns 916,917 shares of the company’s stock valued at $19,714,000 after buying an additional 370,639 shares during the period.
-Truist Financial Corp bought a new stake in Oscar Health during the third quarter valued at $259,000.
-Finally, Russell Investments Group Ltd. boosted its stake in Oscar Health by 8.6% during the third quarter.
-Russell Investments Group Ltd. now owns 61,471 shares of the company’s stock valued at $1,080,000 after buying an additional 4,853 shares during the period.
-98.65% of the stock is owned by hedge funds and other institutional investors.
+Several hedge funds have recently modified their holdings of the company.
+Psagot Value Holdings Ltd. Israel raised its stake in shares of Oscar Health by 210.3% during the 4th quarter.
+Psagot Value Holdings Ltd. Israel now owns 2,371 shares of the company’s stock worth $4,518,000 after buying an additional 1,607 shares in the last quarter.
+Deutsche Bank AG grew its holdings in shares of Oscar Health by 1.4% in the 4th quarter.
+Deutsche Bank AG now owns 121,153 shares of the company’s stock worth $951,000 after acquiring an additional 1,653 shares during the period.
+Advisor Group Holdings Inc. grew its holdings in shares of Oscar Health by 116.8% in the 4th quarter.
+Advisor Group Holdings Inc. now owns 3,924 shares of the company’s stock worth $30,000 after acquiring an additional 2,114 shares during the period.
+Aquire Wealth Advisors LLC acquired a new stake in shares of Oscar Health in the 4th quarter worth approximately $34,000.
+Finally, Charles Schwab Investment Management Inc. grew its holdings in shares of Oscar Health by 2.5% in the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 193,504 shares of the company’s stock worth $1,930,000 after acquiring an additional 4,801 shares during the period.
+98.65% of the stock is owned by institutional investors and hedge funds.

 Oscar Health Company Profile (Get Rating)